 What is a sitemap: As the name suggests, it is a website or blog map.
-It will create a complete mapping of your website that contains all your pages and posts mapping in it.
+It will create a complete mapping of the website that contains all pages and posts mapping in it.
 The sitemap is of two kinds:

 - XML sitemap for Search Engine Like Google Search Console, Bing Webmaster Tool, Yandex Search Engine.

-Suppose your blog URL is xyz.blogspot.com, then the sitemap for the post will be https://xyz.blogspot.com/sitemap.xml, and for pages will be https://xyz.blogspot.com/sitemap-pages.xml.
+Suppose the blog URL is example.blogspot.com, then the sitemap address will be

 Submit Blogger XML sitemap to Google Search Console

-Submit the Blogger XML sitemap file to Google Search Console or erstwhile Google webmaster tool to increase organic traffic.
-Go to Google Search Console click on Start Now, as shown below.
+To increase organic traffic, submit the Blogger XML sitemap file to Google Search Console or erstwhile Google webmaster tool.
+Then, go to Google Search Console click on Start Now, as shown below.